Monday, November 4, 2019 at The Hilton Richmond Hotel in Short Pump

 Exhibits Open: 8:00 AM; Opening and Keynote Session begin: 8:45 PM; Conference concludes: 3:45 PM

-**CALL FOR PROPOSALS CLOSED - Decisions on all submissions will be made by May 10.**
+**CALL FOR PROPOSALS CLOSED - Decisions have been made regarding all sessions.**

 This year’s Leading Learning Conference seeks to broaden our understanding of what it means to "Make Space"—space in our busy lives, space in our classrooms, space in our professional endeavors—to grow, innovate, challenge and pursue our schools’ mission while honing our own professional growth.
 But how?
 With the incessant tugs of a busy work and home life, prioritizing ourselves and the growth of our practice can take a back seat to the demands of our curriculum.
 Join us and get inspired to "Make Space" for the growth of your school, your students and yourself.